dgwartney/pandoc-book-template/contents/hr-agent/dictionaries.md

 - Click the _Exit_ button to return to the list of dictionaries

-## Exercise 2: Add Specific Dictionaries for India and USA
+### Exercise: Add Specific Dictionaries for India and USA

 Adding dictionaries for India and USA are done similarly but with the additional specification of the response filter to be associated with a dictionary.